scifi6546/nano-com-retry/Readme.md

    | | | | | | | | | | | | | | | |   *-----------------------------------*   | | | | | | | | | | | | | | | |
    | | | | | | | | | | | | | | | |                                           | | | | | | | | | | | | | | | |
    | | | | | | | | | | | | | | | |                                           | | | | | | | | | | | | | | | |
 ```
+There are two busses, a system bus and  ram bus.
+# How Does the System Bus Work?
+In the system bus there is a 16 bit lane connected to every divice.
+If the cpu sets the lane to 0x5 then every other
+device will read 0x5 on that lane.
+There is a secondary 4 bit lane (called device select bus (DSB)) specifing which
+device has the ability to write.
+This lane can be read and wrote to by every device.
+Each device has a unique ID
+assigned to it.
+## Operation of system bus.
+The system bus operates on a 10 MHz clock.
+At the beginning of each clock the cpu (or in theory any other device) specifies
+which device can write to the system bus using the DSB.
+Next the availible device writes to the system bus.
+On the next
+clock cycle every other device reads from the system bus and the process repeats.
+# How does the ram bus work?
+The ram bus operates on the same principle as the system bus.
+The ram bus operates on a 10MHz clock.
+At the beginning of the
+clock a device (usually the cpu) specifies which device can write to the bus.
+A device then writes to the bus and asks for
+a memory address.
+On the next clock frequency the value 0xFF is written to the Device select bus and the ram writes the
+data at the selected memory address to the ram bus.